-I’m back with the next card in my Scene Colouring series.
+I’m back with the next card in my Scene Colouring series for the Heffy Doodle blog.
 I’m definitely in the Christmas mood and this card is inspired by one of the all-time great Christmas songs: When Santa Got Stuck Up the Chimney!
 Plus, it uses a non-Christmas stamp set – Teacher’s Pet – to get the most out of your stash!

 This one needed a little more planning than usual before I started the colouring, so I arranged the key elements onto a card base made of alcohol marker friendly card stock.
 I used a pencil and T-ruler to draw out the chimney and roof.

 Once the roof was pencilled in, I stamped out the other elements.
 I used the male bear from the Teacher’s Pet for Santa, with the presents from Santa’s Village and Elfish Antics.

 I used some Heffy Tape to mask off the background elements and create the scene.
 I used some Lawn Fawn Jellyfish ink as this is perfect for no-line colouring with alcohol markers.